opendatabs/ods-utils-py/README_FOR_DEVELOPERS.md

 ---

+## Publishing New Version on PyPI

+Publishing new versions works with GitHub Actions.
+To publish a new version, follow these steps:

+1. Update the version in setup.py
+2. Push to `develop` branch
+3. Pull Request into `main` with message "Update to version x.x.x"

+---

 ## Commit Message Guidelines

 Commit messages should be meaningful and follow a clear format.
 Each commit message should complete the sentence: